 Dir.: Ken Russell; Cast: Richard Chamberlain, Glenda Jackson, Max Adrian, Christopher Gable, Kenneth Colley, Izabella Telezynska, Sabina Maydelle; UK 1970, 122 min.

 As a director of sober BBC biopics and large screen escapism, Russell was having a field day.
-Dance of the Seven Veils was only aired once until recently, after the Strauss family forbade any music by Richard Strauss to be played in the feature because they misinterpreted the composer being shown as a staunch Nazi, which the archive material shows quite clearly.
-The Music Lovers, on the other hand, is aesthetically much closer Russell’s Mahler portrait of 1974.
-Based on the letters between Tchaikovsky (Chamberlain) and his benefactor Madame Nadezhda von Meck (Telezynska), edited by Catherine Drinker Bowen and Barbara von Meck, Melvyn Bragg’s script has operatic proportions but uses dialogue very sparsely, leaving the music to stand for itself.
+Dance of the Seven Veils was only aired once, until quite recently, after the Strauss family forbade any music by Richard Strauss to be played in the feature because they misinterpreted the composer being shown as a staunch Nazi, which the archive material shows quite clearly he was.

 With much help from the great Douglas Slocombe (Rollerball, Hedda) and his sweepingly romantic images, The Music Lovers just stays on the right side of the line between opulent drama and over-the-top showmanship.
-Chamberlain and Jackson are outstanding in their turbulent train crash of a the newly married couple paired with Tchaikovsky’s Sixth Symphony, and this is the highlight of Russell’s stylistic achievement.
+Richard Chamberlain (1934-2025), who died at the ripe old age of 90, may well be remembered for his TV appearances at Dr Kildare, but here he flexes his outstanding talents alongside Jackson as their make for turbulent bedfellows as a newly married couple, set to the emotional tones of Tchaikovsky’s Sixth Symphony.
+The Music Lovers is the highlight of Russell’s stylistic achievement.
 AS

 NOW ON BLU-RAY